 For small-to-mid-size businesses (SMBs) and enterprise organizations, finding, removing, and preventing malware is increasingly critical for risk management and digital trust.

-- Cybercrime now costs small businesses $200,000 on average, with 60% of small businesses going out of business within six months of being victimized.
+- Cybercrime can cost hundreds of thousands of dollars, with 60% of small businesses going out of business within six months of being victimized.

 - For large organizations, the total cost of cybercrime for each company increased from US$11.7 million in 2017 to a new high of US$13.0 million, a 12% increase.

 Security risks and concerns are rising globally for digital technology.

 The Experian Global Fraud and Identity Report, with input from over 5,500 consumers and 500 businesses worldwide, reveals what consumers think of security protocols and gauges how confident businesses can accurately identify their customers.

 Key findings from this report include: